jonquark/amlen/operator/README.md

 ### simple_password.yaml

 An example of how to pre-set the admin password for a system given the system name (the name that matches the stateful set that is created) and the namespace.

+### config-ldap.yaml

+An example configuration if using the operator to deploy LDAP

+### small_amlen.yaml

+A config for producing a single Amlen instance with LDAP deployed